-- A warning triangle In the event of an accident or breakdown, the triangle must be placed 30 meters behind the vehicle on ordinary roads and 100 meters on motorways to warn following traffic where it must be visible at a distance of 50 meters (Included in your Welcome Bag) - A first aid kit including two FFP2 masks (Included in your Welcome Bag) - A fire extinguisher, which must be accessible from the driver's seat (for some countries) - A reflective vest (one for each passenger of the vehicle).
-The vest must be put on before getting out of the car in the event of an accident.
+- A warning triangle In the event of an accident or breakdown, the triangle must be placed 30 meters behind the vehicle on ordinary roads and 100 meters on motorways to warn following traffic where it must be visible at a distance of 50 meters (included in the Welcome Bag) - A first aid kit including two FFP2 masks (included in the Welcome Bag) - A fire extinguisher, accessible from the driver's seat (for some European countries) - A reflective vest (one for each passenger of the vehicle).
+The vest must be put on before getting out of the car in the event of an accident. (one provided in Welcome Bag)